Citizen sourcing: Online ideation platforms for government

 Taiwan uses a system called vTaiwan to crowdsource deliberations over important issues, and to draft proposed legislation for the country's government.
 It was created in 2015 by the g0v community as part of the Sunflower Student Movement.
 Output from the platform was influential in the regulation of Uber, allowing fintech experimentation, and dozens of other issues, though not all (such as the legalization of online alcohol sales) were permanently adopted. vTaiwan inspired an in-house government system called Join, which is being used with some local governments who are committing to respond to petitions that have reached a certain threshold of support.

 Granicus is an example of another solution that has been implemented in a number of cities like Austin, Texas that allows the public to submit ideas for government services, improve upon these ideas with the help of government employees that moderate the discussions online, and ultimately design solutions in a crowdsourcing fashion that can be implemented by the city.
 HunchBuzz is another example which has been implemented by New Zealand's central government and is being rolled out to local city councils.
-CitizenLab is a more European-oriented ideation platform on which the citizens co-create their city through ideation and citizen-sourcing challenges.
+Govocal is a more European-oriented ideation platform on which the citizens co-create their city through ideation and citizen-sourcing challenges.
 Their approach to civic engagement is through gamification, in order to incentivise citizens to share their input.
 Citizens.is is a similar solution from Iceland used by governments in several countries.